 Fire Extinguisher Use and Inspection Safety Talk

 The easiest way to remember how to use a fire extinguisher is to follow the P.A.S.S. method.
-The PASS acronym was developed to allow people to remember the basic four steps to properly using a fire extinguisher.
+The PASS acronym was developed to allow people to remember the four basic steps to use a fire extinguisher properly.

 P- Pull.
 Pull the pin.
 Hold the extinguisher away and release the locking mechanism.